Polish People's Republic: 1970s and 1980s

 This did not prevent Solidarity from gaining more support and power.
 Eventually, it eroded the dominance of the PUWP, which in 1981 lost approximately 85,000 of its 3 million members.
-Throughout the mid-1980s, Solidarity persisted solely as an underground organization, but by the late 1980s was sufficiently strong to frustrate Jaruzelski's attempts at reform, and nationwide strikes in 1988 were one of the factors that forced the government to open a dialogue with Solidarity.
+Throughout the mid-1980s, Solidarity persisted solely as an underground organisation, but by the late 1980s was sufficiently strong to frustrate Jaruzelski's attempts at reform, and nationwide strikes in 1988 were one of the factors that forced the government to open a dialogue with Solidarity.

+On the night of 19 October 1984, Jerzy Popiełuszko, a 37-year-old Polish Roman Catholic priest and a chaplain of Solidarity, was kidnapped and murdered by three secret police agents in Security Service, then his body was thrown into the Vistula River.
+Roughly 10 days later, his body was discovered at the reservoir.
+The assassination had sparked outrage among the Poles who attended Mass.

-From 6 February to 15 April 1989, talks of 13 working groups in 94 sessions, which became known as the "Roundtable Talks" (Rozmowy Okrągłego Stołu) saw the PUWP abandon power and radically altered the shape of the country.
+From 6 February to 15 April 1989, talks of 13 working groups in 94 sessions, which became known as the "Roundtable Talks" (Rozmowy Okrągłego Stołu), saw the PUWP abandon power and radically alter the shape of the country.
 In June, shortly after the Tiananmen Square protests in China, the 1989 Polish legislative election took place.
 Much to its own surprise, Solidarity took all contested (35%) seats in the Sejm, the Parliament's lower house, and all but one seat in the elected Senate.

 Solidarity persuaded the communists' longtime allied parties, the United People's Party and Democratic Party, to switch their support to Solidarity.
 This all but forced Jaruzelski, who had been named president in July, to appoint a Solidarity member as prime minister.
 Finally, he appointed a Solidarity-led coalition government with Tadeusz Mazowiecki as the country's first non-communist prime minister since 1948.

 On 10 December 1989, the statue of Vladimir Lenin was removed in Warsaw by the Polish authorities.

 The Parliament amended the Constitution on 29 December 1989 to formally rescind the PUWP's constitutionally guaranteed power and restore democracy and civil liberties.
 This began the Third Polish Republic, and served as a prelude to the democratic elections of 1991 — the first since 1928.

 The PZPR was disbanded on 30 January 1990, and Wałęsa was elected as president eleven months later.
 The Warsaw Pact was dissolved on 1 July 1991 and the Soviet Union ceased to exist in December 1991.
-On 27 October 1991, the 1991 Polish parliamentary election, the first democratic election since the 1920s.
+On 27 October 1991, the 1991 Polish parliamentary election was the first democratic election since the 1920s.
 This completed Poland's transition from a communist party rule to a Western-style liberal democratic political system.
 The last post-Soviet troops left Poland on 18 September 1993.
 After ten years of democratic consolidation, Poland joined OECD in 1996, NATO in 1999 and the European Union in 2004.